Lou-Cipher/nSide/README.txt

   which ruins the rest of the demo as he continues reading inputs and gets stuck in the area above the pipe.
   Known to affect actual hardware.
+  *Magical Drop will crash when getting a Game Over in an Endless Game.
+This bug is known to affect actual hardware.
+Magical Drop relies on the S-DSP's initial state, but this is not well understood, so it will remain broken for the indefinite future.

 Master System:
   *Alex Kidd: High-Tech World does not darken the lower part of the screen